Shah charges oppn with trying to build 'corridor for infiltrators' in Bihar | Politics

 Shah charges oppn with trying to build 'corridor for infiltrators' in Bihar

-Union Home Minister Amit Shah on Sunday charged the INDIA bloc with trying to build a corridor for infiltrators, unlike Prime Minister Narendra Modi, who wanted to build an industrial corridor.Addressing a rally in Sasaram town of Bihar, on the final day of campaign for the second and final phase of assembly elections, Shah also promised a future that mortar shells that will be dropped on Pakistan will be manufactured at an ordnance factory in this state.Recently, Rahul and Lalus son Tejashwi Yadav took out a Voter Adhikar Yatra.
+Union Home Minister Amit Shah on Sunday charged the INDIA bloc with trying to build a corridor for infiltrators, unlike Prime Minister Narendra Modi, who wanted to set up an industrial corridor.Addressing back-to-back rallies in Sasaram and Arwal towns of Bihar, on the final day of campaign for the second and final phase of assembly elections, Shah also promised a future that mortar shells that will be dropped on Pakistan will be manufactured at an ordnance factory in this state.Recently, Rahul and Lalus son Tejashwi Yadav took out a Voter Adhikar Yatra.

 - Country: